Shane Smith (journalist): Career

-Smith, Suroosh Alvi, and Smith's childhood friend Gavin McInnes acquired the youth magazine Voice of Montreal in 1994 and changed its name to Vice.
-The magazine was originally funded by the Government of Canada as part of a welfare program.
-After being acquired in 1999 and moving to New York City, Smith and his co-founders bought VICE back and moved to Williamsburg, Brooklyn in 2001.
+Smith joined Montreal's Voice magazine (later Voice of Montreal) in 1994, where his childhood friend Gavin McInnes already worked as assistant editor under Suroosh Alvi.
+The counterculture magazine was subsidized by a Quebec government program assisting welfare recipients in developing workplace skills.
+The three men renamed the magazine Vice when they bought it from its publisher in 1996.

+Richard Szalwinski, a Canadian software millionaire, acquired the magazine and relocated the operation to New York City in the late 1990s.
+Following the relocation, the magazine quickly developed a reputation for provocative and politically incorrect content.
+Under Szalwinski's ownership, a few retail stores were opened in New York City and customers could purchase fashion items that were advertised in the magazine.
+However, due to the end of the dot-com bubble, the three founders eventually regained ownership of the Vice brand, followed by closure of the stores.

 Initially publishing print articles based on offbeat alternative culture, VICE moved to creating news content and social criticism on multiple media platforms in 2006.
 Smith remains an owner of the company, and The New York Times has described Smith as "a cross between a punk rocker and Fortune 500 Executive".
+As a journalist Smith has travelled to locations including North Korea, Iran, Afghanistan, Libya, Kashmir, Liberia, Sudan, and Greenland, initially for the 2006 online TV series VICE Guide to Travel.
+Smith has continued as a correspondent for VICE, appearing in online content as well as the host of VICE's HBO show and VICE Special Reports.

 In 2006, on the advice from the company's creative director Spike Jonze, VICE Media began expanding into digital video.
 This led to a massive expansion of VICE into new channels, including a partnership with Intel in 2010 for The Creators Project, as well as deals with partners like Viacom, YouTube, and HBO, led by Smith.

 In April 2013, VICE started a new series with HBO, "VICE", in which Smith and other VICE correspondents cover news stories from around the globe.
 The show's second season won an Emmy for Outstanding Informational Series or Special.
 The show was picked up for two more 14-episode seasons by HBO in May 2014, which aired in 2015 and 2016.
 Based on the success of the weekly show, in 2015 HBO and VICE announced an expanded deal including a daily news show on HBO Now premiering in 2016, 32 VICE-produced specials over four years, and an expansion of the existing show from 14 to nearly 30 episodes per year.
 "VICE" started its 5th season of weekly broadcasts on HBO under the expanded episode deal on Friday, 24 February 2017.